ghoomfrog/silili/README.md

 	<dd>powder (<i>lit.</i> particle particle)
 </dl>

 This is not necessary when the word is preceded by a numeral or determiner where it would be otherwise redundant.
-The following examples have redundancies:
+The following examples have redundancies marked with a strikethrough:

 <dl>
 	<dt>tu kiw <s>kiw</s>